Race Day Information - Sunday 26 October 2008

 • Bikes and helmets will be checked on entry to transition so allow enough time to do this.

-• Your number must be clearly visible on your front but also be prepared to shout your number to the time keepers.
+• Backup time keeping requires that your number must be clearly visible on your front but also be prepared to shout your number to the time keepers.

-• Please stay in order after crossing the finish line.
+• All competitors must report to the finish even if you are abandoning the race.
+Please stay in order after crossing the finish line.

-For your safety, the Jekyll & Hyde Park Halloween Duathlon is a British Triathlon (BTF) registered race and follows follows BTF technical (rules 8 & 11) and competition rules (esp 13-22).
-Whether or not you are a BTF member, you should be familiar with these and ignorance of the rules is no excuse!
-Because many of you are new to these rules; here are some of the rules that often result in penalties:
+For your safety, the Mad Hatters Duathlon is a British Triathlon (BTF) registered race and follows BTF technical and Competition rules.
+The BTF rules can be found here .
+Whether or not you are a BTF member, you should be familiar with these and ignorance is no excuse!
+Because many of you are new to these rules; here are some that often result in penalties:

 This is a non-drafting race.
-This means that the front of your front wheel must be 5 meters (3 bike lengths) behind the rear wheel of the competitor in front.
+This means that the front of your front wheel must be 10 meters behind the rear wheel of the competitor in front, please watch the following video to explain more.
 Drafting is cheating and forming bunches is particularly dangerous due to the tight turns on this course.
 Once a competitor's front wheel is in front of yours it is your responsibility to drop back EVEN IF YOU HAVE TO SLOW DOWN TO DO SO.
-When passing you have 15 seconds to get in front or you must drop back.
+When passing you have 20 seconds to get in front or you must drop back.
 Side by side riding is also not allowed because it encourages drafting and dangerous cycling.
 We will have roving draft marshals slapping two minute time penalties on draft cheats willy nilly.
 Repeat offenders will be disqualified.

-The use of personal stereos, MP3 players, or mobile phones on the course or in transition is banned.
+The use of headphones, personal stereos, MP3 players, or mobile phones during the race or in transition at any time is banned.
 You need to be fully aware of what is going on around you at all times.
 This is for your safety, the safety of your fellow competitors and the safety of the public.
 Disregarding this rule will lead to disqualification.

 Cycle on the left except when overtaking.
 Definitely no crossing into the opposite carriageway.
 No rudeness to marshals.
 No nudity.

-We share Hyde Park and Kensington Gardens with the public -- competitors DO NOT have priority over the public.
-Please show respect to the other park users.
+We share Hyde Park and Kensington Gardens with the public, please show them respect – competitors DO NOT have priority over other park users.

 The course